-Income Taxes Recoverable- Other
+Income Taxes Recoverable

 During the first quarter of 2019, the Company paid withholding tax owing to the Canada Revenue Agency (CRA) of \$15,304 as part of a Bilateral Advanced Pricing Arrangement (APA) entered into with the CRA and the IRS.
-As such, the Company recorded an amount under Income Tax Recoverable - other on its Consolidated Balance Sheets, which represents a corresponding amount owing from the IRS.
-During 2021, the Company collected \$6,541 from the IRS for two of the three years for which the withholding tax amount related to.
-As at December 31, 2021, Pason had \$13,257 as an outstanding receivable from the IRS.
-As referenced in Note 25 of these Consolidated Financial Statements, the Company has collected all remaining principal amounts subsequent to December 31, 2021.
+As such, the Company recorded an amount under Income Tax Recoverable, which represented a corresponding amount owing from the IRS.
+During the first quarter of 2022, the Company received final settlement on all principal amounts owing from the IRS in relation to the APA, in the amount of \$12.5 million.

-17. Income Per Share
+19. Income Per Share